rehierl/abstract-properties/12-x-doctree-traversal/12-2-default-pre-order/1-3-general-pattern.md

 * `trace(T) := trace(r)`

-Note that the traces of siblings can be formed **concurrently** before joining them into the traces of their ancestors.
-That is because these traces are disjoint ordered sequences.
+Note that the traces of siblings can be formed **concurrently**, before joining them into the traces of their ancestors.
+That is because these traces are disjoint.

 <!-- ======================================================================= -->
 ## interleaved child orders